ML4C: Seeing Causality Through Latent Vicinity: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have proposed a supervised causal learning algorithm ML4C, with theoretical guarantee on learnability and remarkable empirical performance.
-More importantly, ML4C shows promising results on validating the effectiveness of supervision.
-To make SCL practical in real-world scenarios, one important direction for future work is to identify reliable and accurate skeleton from data, considering ML4C requires skeleton as additional input.
+ML4C shows promising results on validating the effectiveness of supervision.
+To make SCL practical in real-world scenarios, one important direction for future work is to identify the reliable and accurate skeleton from data, considering ML4C requires the skeleton as additional input.
+Another important future work is to incorporate continuous data with the identifiability results from various parametric assumptions.\looseness=-1